RSS

 Establishing Value:

 The reality is that it doesn’t matter how much money a home seller thinks their home is worth.
-The only person whose opinion matters is the buyer who will make an offer, and, of course, the appraiser.
+The only people whose opinions matter are the buyer who will make an offer and the appraiser.
 Pricing a house is part science and part art.
-It involves comparing similar houses in the neighbourhood and making the necessary adjustments for the differences between them, charting market movements and measuring the amount of housing inventory, all of this in an attempt to help determine a range of value.
+It involves comparing similar houses in the neighbourhood, making necessary adjustments for differences between them, charting market movements, and measuring housing inventory, all to help determine a value range.
 This is the same method appraisers use to evaluate a house.
 No two appraisals are the same; they are, however, generally close to one another.
-There is no hard and fast way to determine a price for a home in London, Ontario, and the surrounding area.
+There is no hard-and-fast way to determine a home's price in London, Ontario, and the surrounding area.

 Is the Price Too Low?

-Houses sell at a price a buyer is willing to pay and a seller is willing to take.
-If a house is priced too low, the seller should expect to receive multiple offers and drive the price up to the market value.
-There is little danger in pricing a home under its actual value and that of your competition.
+Houses sell at a price a buyer is willing to pay, and a seller is willing to take.
+If a house is priced too low, the seller should expect multiple offers and can use them to drive the price to market value.
+There is little risk in pricing a home below its actual value and your client's valuation.
 The danger is pricing a house or condo too high and having it sit on the market for weeks, even months.

 How It Starts To Go Wrong

 The home seller did not interview more than one Realtor.
-They may have chosen the first Realtor they found on the Internet because of their very low commission fee, or a friend or coworker had recommended them.
+They may have chosen the first Realtor they found online because of their very low commission, or a friend or coworker recommended them.
 The first Realtor priced their house at $795,000.
 After 90 days of sitting on the market, the listing expired.

 It Continues To Go Wrong

-The following Realtor they hire goes and lists the house for $775,000.
-A few weeks pass, and eventually, the price drops to $765,000; however, no offers are made.
+The Realtor they hire lists the house for $775,000.
+A few weeks later, the price drops to $765,000, but no offers are made.
 A few people looked at the house, but no serious buyers came forward.

 The Home Owner is Now Tired & Exhausted